-It’s true that you can just pack up and leave without a word of goodbye, but that’s not exactly the best way to end things with someone whom you shared some great moments with.
-Give your soon-to-be-ex a little dignity and give them the reason you’re choosing to walk away.
+It’s true that you can just pack up and leave without a word of goodbye, but that’s not exactly the best way to end things with someone with whom you shared some great moments with.
+They deserve a better way to be broken up with, no matter the reason.

 Everyone has different reasons for not wanting to be in a relationship with someone.
 But if you’re looking for valid, straightforward and common reasons for leaving your partner, here are the most reasonable grounds for breaking up with someone.